syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Background color of the active indicator in a TabView.
+            BackgroundColor of the active indicator in a SfTabView.
             <br/>
             <br/>
         </td>